-MEPs slap three-month ban on foreign ads ahead of EU polls
+MEPs adopt new transparency rules for political ads

 The file is one of a series of EU laws aimed at combating foreign interference from the likes of Russia and China, tackling disinformation and increasing transparency in political campaigns, following scandals involving data mining firms such as the now defunct Cambridge Analytica.

 The European Commission had wanted the regulation to be in place before this year's elections of the European Parliament.
-However, negotiations on the law have taken longer than initially expected and the three-month foreign advert ban is the only provision that will be effective from March, with the rest of the new rules set to come into effect in September 2025.
+However, negotiations on the law have taken longer than initially expected and the new rules are set to come into effect in September 2025.

 Those include a requirement for all political advertising and related information to be stored in a public online repository, a provision designed to allow individuals, journalists and activists to be able to find out whether they are being targeted with an ad, who is paying for it, how much is being paid, and to which elections or referendum it is linked.

-Note: This article has been updated to clarify that the three-month ban on foreign advertising will not apply during the EU elections.